struong/typelevel-starter/tickets/ticket-8.md

 We use doobie as the pure functional JDBC layer: https://tpolecat.github.io/doobie/

+Note: You will need to manually handle schema migrations.

 To help you get started, use these imports:
 ```scala
 import cats._